 When your teeth suffer damage or decay, it is important to seek dental treatment right away.
 Even minor tooth damage should be addressed.
 Damage and decay can compromise the strength of the teeth, leaving them susceptible to further harm such as splitting or breaking.
 The health of your mouth is also compromised, and you may develop a tooth infection.
 Immediately addressing tooth damage is essential for preventing these serious issues from developing.

 Is an Extraction Necessary?

 Ideally, damaged or decayed teeth are saved.
 This can be done in a variety of different ways, including fillings, crowns, or a root canal.
-However, there are some situations in which these restorative treatments may not be possible.
+However, there are some situations in which these Restorative Dentistry treatments may not be possible.
 Instead, extraction is the best solution for restoring your oral health.
 Tooth extraction may be required in situations such as:

 You may also require a tooth extraction if you are faced with issues such as:

 Types of Extractions

 When faced with tooth damage, a thorough oral exam is performed.
 We take a look at the teeth and take digital X-rays.
 Your examination allows us to assess the extent of the damage and determine the best solution to meet your needs.

 If extraction is recommended, there are two different types that may be performed.
 Simple tooth extraction is, as the name suggests, a simple, straightforward procedure.
 It is typically performed under a local anesthetic.
 A tool called an elevator loosens the periodontal ligament and gum tissue from around the tooth.
 Next, forceps are used to loosen the tooth further and lift it free.